Nonstationary Reinforcement Learning with Linear Function Approximation: Abstract

 \section{Abstract}

 We consider reinforcement learning (RL) in episodic Markov decision processes (MDPs) with linear function approximation under drifting environment.
-Specifically, both the reward and state transition functions can evolve over time, as long as their respective total variations, quantified by suitable metrics, do not exceed certain \textit{variation budgets}.
-We first develop the $\texttt{LSVI-UCB-Restart}$ algorithm, an optimistic modification of least-squares value iteration combined with periodic restart, and establish its dynamic regret bound when variation budgets are known.
-We then propose a parameter-free algorithm, $\texttt{Ada-LSVI-UCB-Restart}$, that works without knowing the variation budgets, but with a slightly worse dynamic regret bound.
-We also derive the first minimax dynamic regret lower bound for nonstationary MDPs to show that our proposed algorithms are near-optimal.
-As a byproduct, we establish a minimax regret lower bound for linear MDPs, which is unsolved by~\cite{jin2020provably}.
-In addition, we provide numerical experiments to demonstrate the effectiveness of our proposed algorithms.
-As far as we know, this is the first dynamic regret analysis in nonstationary reinforcement learning with function approximation.
+Specifically, both the reward and state transition functions can evolve over time but their total variations do not exceed a \textit{variation budget}.
+We first develop $\texttt{LSVI-UCB-Restart}$ algorithm, an optimistic modification of least-squares value iteration with periodic restart, and bound its dynamic regret when variation budgets are known.
+Then we propose a parameter-free algorithm \texttt{Ada-LSVI-UCB-Restart} that extends to unknown variation budgets.
+We also derive the first minimax dynamic regret lower bound for nonstationary linear MDPs and as a byproduct establish a minimax regret lower bound for linear MDPs unsolved by~\citet{jin2020provably}.
+Finally, we provide numerical experiments to demonstrate the effectiveness of our proposed algorithms.